cantsin/cantsin.github.io/_posts/2014-12-19-programmer-time-is-cheap.md

 seductive: iteratively split a given domain into smaller logical chunks until these chunks can be individually dealt with.
 Most of the time, we obtain immediate feedback, and if we are lucky, good results.
-There is something very satisfying about this.
+Logic prevails.
+As such, there is something very satisfying about this.

 Alas, as everyone knows, working in the real world is messy and incoherent.
 In bitter counterpoint to the world of computers, there is neither rhyme nor reason to the order of living things.
-People are by turns ill-tempered, insensate, and immoderate.
+People are by turns ill-tempered, immoderate, and insensate.
 Dealing with vague and ever-changing intangibles can try the souls of the most doughty and stalwart.

-Yet 'progress' usually depends most on this irrational front.
+Yet 'progress' of all kinds usually depends most on this irrational front.
+And that can be hard for programmers and engineers to accept.

-## What is to be done?
+## We're All Delusional, Really

 To return to the issue of long-term planning, the danger of the rationalist delusion is that we chase progress for progress' sake.
 In